-Foodies will find both Bangkok and Beijing both to be unique destinations.
+Foodies will find both Bangkok and Beijing both to be world-class destinations.

 Eat your way through Beijing, as it has many local or world renowned restaurants to choose from.
 The city has a number of iconic dishes that have put it on the culinary map.
 The most notable dish is Peking Duck, which is a delectable crispy roast duck that is usually served with cucumber, scallions, sweet bean sauce and pancakes or other steamed buns.
 Hot pots are another must-try experience in the city, and, of course, you have to experience the dumplings.
 A huge part of a visit to Beijing is experiencing its long running culinary history.

-People head to Bangkok just to party.
+The nightlife in Bangkok is well established with world renowned clubs and venues.
 Cheap drinks, late nights, and crazy parties make this city a favorite for backpackers and young party-goers.
 Head to Khao San Road for the biggest crowds and crazy parties.
 Nana Plaza is another option with a three story building that is filled with bars and clubs.

 The nightlife in Beijing has something for everybody.
 Live performances are popular in the city, and range from concerts to magic shows and acrobatics.
 There is also an active bar scene around town.
 Some of the most popular nightlife areas include Sanlitun and Houhai.

-Bangkok is a famous shopping destination with plenty of stores.
+Bangkok is a world class destination for shoppers.
 Shopping options range from modern malls to more traditional markets.
 The malls offer bargain prices for technology and gadgets while the markets offer fabric, food, local goods, and a unique experience.
 The city also has nearby floating markets as well as night markets, which let you experience a different side to the culture.